 - Except for State Special Schools, can the entity, if it accommodates grade twelve students, grant a diploma to its graduates?

 - Do the students have full access to all of the facilities and amenities of the entity?

-Although most schools are located in a building, some educational institutions are able to deliver education via electronic means (e.g., computer-based training or Internet courses).
-As such, although it is not essential that the education be delivered to students in a building, it is expected that a school be based in a building.
-For example, a school that uses the Internet to deliver education would still have a place where it would receive mail and would have a computer located in a building.
+Although most schools are located within a building or buildings, some educational institutions are able to deliver education via electronic means (e.g., computer-based training or Internet courses).
+As such, although it is not essential that the education be delivered to students within a building, it is expected that a school be based in a building.
+For example, a school that uses the Internet to deliver education would still have a place where it would receive mail; the school would also have a computer located in a building.

-Answer: There are places where the population is very small and geographically dispersed.
+There are geographical areas where the population of people is very small and is geographically dispersed.
 As such, it may be necessary to establish several small entities to make education and instruction accessible to a small number of students.
 It would not be economically practical to require a separate administrator for each school.
 There are also instances where a few students must be separated from other students for disciplinary reasons.
 In any case, in order for each of those educational institutions to be designated a "school," each would need to have all of the characteristics of a school.

-In addition, in order to determine whether two educational institutions occupying the same physical location are separate schools, one would expect to see: Either a separate administrator associated with each educational institution, or that each institution is established under separate statutory authority; and the entities have different staffing structures, schedules, and a separate physical entrance.
+Additionally, in order to determine whether two educational institutions occupying the same physical location are separate schools, one would expect to see: Either a separate administrator associated with each educational institution, or that each institution is established under separate statutory authority; and that the entities have different staffing structures, schedules, and a separate physical entrance.

-Answer: The principal for an educational institution must have access to (and be responsible for maintaining) each enrolled student's pupil record.
-Refer to the California Code of Regulations, Title 5, sections 430, et seq., which outline the contents of the student's records as they apply to non-charter schools.
-Charter schools are not governed by these regulations; however, one would still expect that the administrator would maintain student records for all students enrolled in the charter school.
+Administrators of educational institutions shall have access to (and shall be responsible for maintaining) each enrolled student's pupil record as defined by the California Code of Regulations, Title 5, sections 430, et seq.
+Note that charter schools are not governed by these regulations; however, it is reasonable to expect that the school’s administrator would maintain student records for all students enrolled in the charter school.

-Question: If it is a charter school owned by a firm, is it a private, not public, school?
+If it is a charter school owned by a firm, is it then a private, not public, school?